Shoulder Pain Relief

 The shoulder is one of the most mobile, and most used, joints in the human body.
-This joint is quite shallow, held together by ligaments; it’s the muscles surrounding the shoulders that makes them strong and stable.
-It allows us to reach over our heads, behind our backs, across the front of our bodies, and much more.
+This joint is held together by ligaments, muscles surrounding the shoulders that make them strong and stable.
+Our shoulders allow us to reach over our heads, behind our backs and much more.
 All this movement, though, can lead to shoulder injuries, injuries that occur very easily.

 Our team at Diamond Chiropractic is exceptional when it comes to shoulder pain.
 Regardless if you have had this condition for a while and it’s getting worse (known as chronic pain), or it just appeared today (known as acute pain), our chiropractor in Omaha has the answer and treatment for you.

 Common Shoulder Injuries